jishi/node-sonos-http-api/README.md

 * lockvolumes / unlockvolumes (experimental, will enforce the volume that was selected when locking!)
 * repeat (on/off)
 * shuffle (on/off)
+* pauseall
+* resumeall (will resume the ones that was pause on the pauseall call.
+Useful for doorbell, phone calls, etc.)

 State
 -----